hennessymatt/hennessymatt.github.io/_phd_projects/drops.md

 ---
 layout: phd_description
-title: The solid mechanics of drying colloidal fluids
-short_title: Drying colloidal fluids
+title: Fracture patterns in evaporating drops
+short_title: Fracture patterns in evaporating drops
 keywords: [fluid mechanics, poroelasticity, fracture, delamination, buckling, FEM]
 importance: 1
 ---

-Many industrial and engineering processes involve the drying of fluids that contain solid particles.
-At the beginning of drying, the liquid-solid mixture behaves as a viscous fluid.
-However, as the mixture dries out, it is transformed into a deformable porous solid.
-Removal of fluid from the pores of the solid can generate stresses which can trigger a wide range of mechanical instabilities such as fracture, buckling, and delamination.
-Traditionally, such instabilities were viewed as detrimental; however, there is growing interest in understanding how these can be used to enhance the functionality of the material.
-The aim of this project is to combine mathematical modelling, asymptotic reduction, and numerical simulations to understand the drying process and the various modes of mechanical instability that can occur.
-There will be an opportunity to conduct experiments and/or collaborate with world-leading experimentalists.
+Many industrial processes involve depositing a drop of particle-containing fluid onto a surface and letting it dry.
+As the fluid dries, it solidifies and mechanical stresses start to develop.
+When the stress in the drop exceeds a critical value, it begins to fracture.
+These fractures divide the drop into an array of "petals" that bend upwards.
+The end result is that the drop appears to "bloom" into a solid structure that resembles a lotus flower.
+These fracture patterns are relevant to the development of new technologies for medical diagnostics.
+For example, the fracture patterns in dried blood drops depend on the blood composition.
+Therefore, the fracture pattern can be used to detect pathogens in blood.

+The aim of this project is to combine theory and experiments to build a comprehensive understanding of fracture patterns in drying drops.
+Specific objectives include:

+* Developing mathematical models of drying drops.
+Developing finite-element code to solve them numerically
+* Carrying out experiments using drops of fluid that contain nanoparticles
+* Studying the impact of drop shape and the presence of multiple drops on the fracture pattern
+* Using machine learning to predict the fluid properties from the fracture pattern

+This project will be co-supervised by [Stuart Thomson](https://www.bristol.ac.uk/people/person/Stuart-Thomson-7dc4f745-cd23-497e-9d81-a1ea7ec1f9ab/).